OpenSuSE Man Pages

 master_kdc

-Identifies the master KDC(s).
+Identifies the primary KDC(s).
 Currently, this tag is used in

 only one case: If an attempt to get credentials fails because of